-Among other things, we assessed the appropriateness of the key assumptions and the Company's calculation method.
+We evaluated, among other things, the appropriateness of the key assumptions and the Company's calculation method.
 For this purpose, we discussed the expected business and earnings development as well as the assumed long-term growth rates with those responsible for planning.
-In addition, we reconciled the projections with other internally available forecasts, e.g. for tax purposes, and the budget prepared by the executive directors and approved by the Supervisory Board.
+We also performed reconciliations with other internally available forecasts, e.g. for tax purposes, and the budget prepared by the executive directors and approved by the Supervisory Board.

-Furthermore, we satisfied ourselves of the company's past forecasting performance by comparing forecasts from previous financial years with the results actually realized and analyzing deviations.
-With the involvement of our valuation specialists, we compared the assumptions and data underlying the discount rate, in particular the risk-free interest rate, the market risk premium and the beta factor, with our own assumptions and publicly available data.
-In order to take account of the existing forecast uncertainty, we also examined the effects of possible changes in the capitalization interest rate, the expected cash flows and the long- term growth rate on the recoverable amount by calculating alternative scenarios and comparing them with the company's valuation results (sensitivity analysis).
+We also verified the accuracy of the company's forecasts to date by comparing forecasts from previous financial years with actual results and analysing deviations.
+With the involvement of our valuation specialists, we compared the assumptions and data underlying the discounted rate, in particular the risk-free interest rate, the market risk premium and the beta factor, with our own assumptions and publicly available data.
+In order to take account of the existing forecast uncertainty, we also examined the effects of possible changes in the capitalisation interest rate, the expected cash flows and the long-term growth rate on the recoverable amount by calculating alternative scenarios and comparing them with the company's valuation results (sensitivity analysis).

-To ensure the mathematical accuracy of the valuation method used, we have reperformed the company's calculations on the basis of risk-oriented selected elements
+To ensure the mathematical accuracy of the valuation method used, we analysed the company's calculations on the basis of selected risk-oriented elements.

-We also critically examined the company's justification as to why the total recoverable amount is higher than the company's market value.
+In addition, we critically analysed the company's justification as to why the total recoverable amount is higher than the market value of the company.

-Finally, we assessed whether the disclosures in the notes on the recoverability of goodwill are appropriate
+Finally, we assessed whether the disclosures in the notes on the recoverability of goodwill are appropriate.